sapegin/washingcode-book/manuscript/050_Avoid_mutation.md

 T> Immer freezes the resulting object using `Object.freeze()` in the development environment to prevent accidental mutation.

-## Even mutation is not that bad sometimes
+## Sometimes mutation isn’t a villain

 In rare cases, rewriting imperative code with mutation in a declarative way without mutation doesn’t make it any better.